openfga/openfga/docs/security-self-assessment.md

 **CLI/API Clients**

 The CLI/API clients are used to make API requests to the OpenFGA server.
-This includes functionality such as creating and querying relationship tuples, and updating the authorization model.
+This includes functionality such as creating and querying relationship tuples, updating the authorization model and running authorization queries such as checking for access or listing objects a user has access to.

 They authenticate using any of the mechanisms supported by the server (no authentication, shared key, OAuth client credentials).